containers/podman/docs/source/markdown/podman-push.1.md

 #### **--remove-signatures**

 Discard any pre-existing signatures in the image.
-(This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines)

 #### **--sign-by**=*key*